Breath as a resource

 Body-centered work

 Our physical body holds emotions, memories, and experiences, shaping our mental and emotional well-being.
-By integrating somatic work and body-centered therapies, we create space for healing, transformation, and greater balance—whether in clinical settings or as part of self-care.
+By integrating somatic work, we create space for transformation, help regulate the central nervous system, reconnect with inner resources, and restore resilience, whether in clinical settings or in self-care.

-Treatment methods
+Treatment

 In our session, we are guided by the client’s current and individual needs.
 Interventions can be combined during the sessions:

-• Exercises with the breath and the body while sitting, standing, lying down or in motion
+• Exercises with the breath and the body while sitting, standing, lying down, or in motion

-• Manual therapy on the massage table:
+• Manual treatments on the massage table

 • Therapeutic conversation

-• Guided imagery journeys
+• Guided meditation journeys

 • Meridian system work